 We opened our first learning center outside of Shanghai in Suzhou, Jiangsu Province, in November 2015.
-Currently, we operate three learning centers in two cities in Jiangsu Province, two in Nanchang, Jiangxi Province, one in Fuzhou, Fujian Province and one in Bengbu, Anhui Province.
-We directly operate one learning center outside of Shanghai, and, with us being the controlling shareholder, cooperate with local business partners in the operation of the other six.
+Currently, we operate two learning centers in two cities in Jiangsu Province, one in Nanchang, Jiangxi Province, one in Fuzhou, Fujian Province and one in Bengbu, Anhui Province, one in Shenzhen, Guangdong Province, one in Shaoxing, Zhejiang Province and one in Chongqing.
+We directly operate one learning center outside of Shanghai, and, with us being the controlling shareholder, cooperate with local business partners in the operation of the other seven.
 In most cases of such cooperation, we are responsible for the program and course design, educational content development and faculty training, while our business partners are responsible for marketing, student recruitment and compliance with local regulations.
 We also send experienced teachers to newly developed learning centers outside of Shanghai in their initial operation stages, typically for three to six months, to assist in daily operations and coordination with our headquarters.